Highway 101 Bicycle & Pedestrian Overcrossing

 In March 2021, following a robust analysis of the environmental clearance phase, Caltrans selected and approved the Edwards-Elliott build alternative for the project.

-In June 2021, $12M in Active Transportation Program (ATP) federal finding was awarded by Metropolitan Transportation Commission (MTC) for the construction of the project.
+In June 2021, $12M in Active Transportation Program (ATP) federal funding was awarded by Metropolitan Transportation Commission (MTC) for the construction of the project.
 BKF was hired (again) to provide design and right of way services for the project.

 If you have questions or comments about this project please contact: